stevensouza/playground_python/README.md

 * **basics** - Simple experiments with the basics of python like lists, for loops, functions and methods
 * **pandas** - Experiments with Pandas as well as experiments with copying data from databases, GoogleSheets, Excel files and data to the same.
 This ability to copy source tabular data to a destination data store is implemented in 'pandas_etl.py'.
- The implementation looks as follows: datasource->Pandas DataFrame->destination.
+ The implementation looks as follows: datasource -> Pandas DataFrame -> destination.
 This capability warrants further explanation.

 # pandas_etl.py